ruby-rice/rice/doc/stl/exception.rst

    exception = Std::Exception.new

-Note currently only supports creating instances of ``std::exception`` and none of its subtypes.
+Rice currently only supports creating instances of ``std::exception`` and not any of its subtypes.

 Ruby API
 ^^^^^^^^